 Necessity dictates that a composer thinking of adapting Hamlet, which uncut can clock in at close to five hours running time, be very selective about what to keep and what to lose.

 Brett Dean has composed an operatic Hamlet now released by Opus Arte as a DVD.
 Dean and his librettist Matthew Jocelyn have kept about one half of the play.
 Dean’s opera is Hamlet’s story as seen through the Prince’s eyes.
 Unfortunately that does not quite solve the problem of how to set that play to music.
-With Fortimbras gone, the political backdrop of the story goes too and the story is left half-told.
+With Fortimbras gone, the political backdrop of the story vanishes, and the story is left half-told.

 We see from the onset the odd behavior of Hamlet, played by tenor Allan Clayton as a sloppy and overweight fellow, casually friendly one minute, somber and ill-mannered the next.